Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in Prague

 TRAVEL & ACCOMODATIONS

-Our planned departure is May 14, 2014 from Newark International Airport.
+Our planned departure is May 20, 2015 (tentative) from Newark International Airport.
 The students are responsible for booking their own travel arrangements.
 Students will be notified of the professors’ flight information and are strongly encouraged to travel on the same flight as professors.
 Given that some students remain in Europe after the program, flight arrangements should be made as soon as possible.
 The cost of the flight is not included in the total program price.

 Our dormitory is run by Charles University (founded in 1348) and is located on a tram line that connects to the Metro, Prague’s subway system.
 Historical sites, shopping streets, restaurants, theaters, concert halls and jazz clubs are conveniently available.
 Given the central location of Prague, weekend travel to other European destinations is possible by bus, rail, or discount airline.

 Komenskeho Kolej is a dormitory owned by Charles University, the oldest university in Central Europe founded in 1348.
-Double occupancy rooms, including breakfast, will be reserved for the nights of May 15, 2014 to June 13, 2014.
+Double occupancy rooms, including breakfast, will be reserved for the nights of May 21, 2015 to June 20, 2015 (tentative).
 Usually, two or three bedrooms share a bathroom and kitchenette (refrigerator but no stove).
 Linens are included.
 A laundromat is on the tramline and offers Lehigh students discounted prices.

 *For maximum flexibility, no additional meals are included in the package.
 Inexpensive (about $10 and up) meals are available in snack bars, pubs, “fast food” franchises and restaurants.